jbchouinard/jblisp/NOTES.md

-- In that case it makes sense to only save a ref to the exec env, and create a env with it as parent instead of repeatedly taking copies of an empty env (it's a fairly minor difference but makes thinks conceptually easier - it makes it clear lambda values don't carry around a personal env with state).
+- In that case it makes sense to only save a ref to the exec env, and create a env with it as parent instead of repeatedly taking copies of an empty env (it's a fairly minor difference but makes thinks conceptually easier - it makes it clear lambda values don't carry around a personal env with state, but rather a ref to a closure).